leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 ##
 #### Example tables

+In the tables below, I have not excluded the option to sort rows by specific columns, because this is a nice feature of data tables I wish to show.
+However, as far as I can tell, the DataTables library does not do anything intelligent when required to sort table rows by a column containing sparklines.
+Also, the twelve months in the first column are levels of a factor in `R` but the javascript DataTables library sees this as a simple character string.
+Ideally sorting should be disallowed unless it can be restricted to reverse of what is listed initially.

 Plot temperature line graphs with a decades by months layout.
 This table shows sparklines which all share a common y-axis.
 It is not easy to read given the data.
 Sparklines are most often used in-line among text, though in-line in a table is really no different and can in fact only make them easier to juxtapose and compare.